SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 using a half-open loop that starts with ``0`` and ends with ``9``.
 This calculation doesn't need to know the individual counter values each time through the loop – it simply needs to execute the loop the correct number of times.
-The underscore character ``_``, used in place of a loop variable, causes the individual values to be ignored.
+The underscore character ``_``
+(used in place of a loop variable) causes the individual values to be ignored, and does not provide access to the current value during each iteration of the loop.

 ``for x in y`` can also be used to iterate over the items in an array: